 On the other side of the equation our wind farms abated something like three million tonnes of greenhouse carbon dioxide each year by replacing fossil fuel-generated electricity with clean, renewable electricity.

 All those who have had some part in supporting the construction of these environmental assets deserve a pat on the back.
 They will be able to tell their grandchildren that they did their bit to minimize the climate change disaster.

 Mid North SA, with its wind farms, is showing what can be doneAt the end of 2015 Australia had about 3 GW of installed solar PV power and about the same amount of installed wind power.
 There was also some bio-gas energy – mainly from land fill methane recovery – very little solar thermal, geothermal and wave energy, and no tidal energy development.

-The big new Snowtown Stage 2 Wind Farm, which I can see from where I live, had recently been completed.
+The big new Snowtown Stage 2 Wind Farm, which I can see from near where I live, had recently been completed.
 It added 270 MW to Australia's renewable energy generating capacity and increased South Australia's installed wind power to 1475 MW; close to half of Australia's total at the time.
 In SA 890 MW, 60% of our wind power, was in the Mid North.

 The Mid North's wind farms reduce Australia's greenhouse gas production by around three million tonnes each year from what it would have been if our power was still being generated by burning fossil fuels.
 This is a wonderful achievement; a great step toward taking on the climate change and ocean acidification problems.